Cherla mandal

-Cherla is a mandal in Bhadradri Kothagudem district in the state of Telengana.
+Cherla is a mandal in Bhadradri Kothagudem district in the state of Telangana.
 It is located on the banks of River Godavari.

 Geography

 Cherla is a small town located on the banks of River Godavari at 18°04′30″N 80°49′37″E. It has an average elevation of 78 metres (259 ft) and is also close to the Taliperu tributary of the Godavari.

 Irrigation

 The Taliperu Project is a medium irrigation project across the Taliperu river, a major tributary of the river Godavari, near Peddamidisileru village in Charla.
 It has an ayakut utilisation of 2600 acre.